Wes-Coburn/Wes-Coburn/README.md

 - Cracking the Coding Interview - _Gayle Laakmann McDowell_
 - The Designer's Dictionary of Color - _Sean Adams_
 - Thinking With Type - _Ellen Lupton_
-- Video Game Storytelling - _Evan Skolnick_
-- How to Create a Mind - _Ray Kurzweil_